-Threat Threat Definition T.SECURITY_FUNCTIONALITY_FAILURE An external, unauthorized entity could make use of failed or compromised security functionality and might therefore subsequently use or abuse security functions without prior authentication to access, change or modify device data, critical network traffic or security functionality of the device.
-T.DATA_INTEGRITY An attacker may modify data transmitted over the MACsec channel in a way that is not detected by the recipient.
+Threat Threat Definition T.DATA_INTEGRITY An attacker may modify data transmitted over the MACsec channel in a way that is not detected by the recipient.
 T.NETWORK_ACCESS An attacker may send traffic through the TOE that enables them to access devices in the TOE's Operational Environment without authorization.
-T.UNTRUSTED_COMMUNICATION_CHANNELS_MACSEC An attacker may acquire sensitive TOE or user data that is transmitted to or from the TOE because an untrusted communication channel causes a disclosure of data in transit.
+T.UNTRUSTED_COMMUNICATION_CHANNELS An attacker may acquire sensitive TOE or user data that is transmitted to or from the TOE because an untrusted communication channel causes a disclosure of data in transit.